 In the late eighties, I ran across what I was calling “green Smurfs” at a flea market.
-I can’t remember what they wanted for them, but I do remember that the owner of the table had no idea what they were and it was in pretty rough shape, not really something I wanted to spend money on.
-This was unacceptable to me and thus began a way too long quest to find out where these little green guys were from.
-Now it probably would have helped if I had bought one at the time, but I don’t always truck in good decision.
+I can’t remember what they wanted for them, but I do remember that the owner of the table had no idea what they were, and it was in pretty rough shape, not really something I wanted to spend money on.
+This was unacceptable to me, and thus began a way too long quest to find out where these little green guys were from.
+Now, it probably would have helped if I had bought one at the time, but I don’t always truck in good decisions.
 So began a multi-year search for more of these green smurfs.

 Here is a commercial for these delightful toys.
 Maybe it will stir up some memories or, if you have never seen them before, create some interest in starting a collection of your own.